About SQL Server PowerShell

 ◑ This command backs up all user-created databases on the server instance “DESKTOP-J6AHKLA\DEFAULT” to the default backup location.
 Each database has a backup file named [database name].bak.

 ◑ System databases are not backed up.
-You can specify the Backup-SqlDatabase cmdlet to backup the system database “master”, “model”, and “msdb” based on your need.
+You can specify the Backup-SqlDatabase cmdlet to backup the system database “master”, “model”, and “msdb” accordingly.
 Learn more about system database backup and restore.

 Easier way to backup multiple SQL Server databases